 Electronic health record

-Guess what: we do this too.
-But there's a huge diversity of tools out there, each of which offers a unique feature set and interface.
-Two good ones are Spruce Health and Hale, both of which offer secure messaging, phone calls, and teleconferencing.
-These tools also let you route calls to different numbers - so you can send calls to your cell if the office is closed or you're on vacation.
+There's a huge diversity of tools out there, each of which offers a unique feature set and interface.
+Two good ones are Spruce Health and Hale, both of which offer secure messaging, phone calls, teleconferencing, and a dedicated mobile app.

 Check out these other useful services